 Like other insects, the body of the larva consists of three parts: head, thorax and abdomen.
-The head is dark and contains the mouthparts that allow the silkworm to feed on mulberry leaves.
+The head is dark and contains the mouthparts, which allow the silkworm to feed on mulberry leaves.
 The thorax has a small protuberance, and many strains have dark spots resembling a mask or eyes ("eye spot").
-There are three pairs of legs on the underside, which the larva uses mainly to carry the leaf to its mouth.
-The abdomen takes up most of the body: on the upper part we can see the segments and dark star spots, while on the lower part there are five pairs of false legs that allow the larva to climb.
+There are three pairs of legs on the underside, which the larva mainly uses to bring the leaf to its mouth.
+The abdomen takes up most of the body: on the upper part we can see the segments and dark star spots, while on the lower part there are five pairs of prolegs, which allow the larva to climb.
 All along the body we find the spiracles, which are small openings that allow the larva to breathe.